-Eating disorders have many reported causes: chemical imbalance, stress, anxiety, inability to express emotions productively, a desire for control, perfectionistic or obsessive compulsive personality traits, media, and unhealthy relationships.
+Eating disorders have many reported causes: chemical imbalance, genetic factors, stress, anxiety, inability to express emotions productively, a desire for control, perfectionistic or obsessive compulsive personality traits, media, and unhealthy relationships.
 Often, people with eating disorders struggle with depression and have a negative (or at least extremely low) view of self.
 This self-hatred, demand for personal perfection, or sense that one can and must control his own environment can be destructive to the health and well-being of one’s body and spirit.
 It also can have profound effects on the sufferer’s family.

 Eating disorders are not God’s plan for us.
 Bingeing, purging, and starving are not God’s way of caring for our bodies (Psalm 139; 1 Corinthians 6:19–20; Romans 14:7–8).
 Whether because of a biological anomaly, emotional maladaption, misunderstanding of human value, hurt caused by others, or any of the other triggers for eating disorders, it is not God’s desire for a person to persist in eating disordered behavior or thinking.